wavesjs/wavesjs.github.io/_docs/ui/timeline.md

 {% assign type = 'Array' %}
 {% include includes/method.md %}

 Sets the domain of the timeline in the x axis, the given `array` represents the time domain if the visualised data.
 To keep time consistency, this value is shared with the installed components.
+To prevent any unit problems with other components, the `xDomain` should be defined in seconds

 {% assign method = 'yDomain' %}